|

 This is useful if the command contains a value which always changes.
 If

-when not otherwise needed or desired:
+even when not otherwise needed or desired:

 skip-compare-for-some:

-@echo this will be compared
+@echo this is compared

-@echo this will not ${.OODATE:M.NOMETA_CMP}
+@echo this is not ${.OODATE:M.NOMETA_CMP}

-@echo this will also be compared
+@echo this is also compared

 The :M pattern suppresses any expansion of the